 Heavy-Duty Tarp Cover

 For a budget-friendly option, consider a heavy-duty tarp.
 It’s not glamorous, but it’s a quick fix that I’ve used in a pinch to keep the rain off my camper.
+If you need other affordable outdoor solutions, a tarp can also serve as a temporary screen while you explore inexpensive privacy fence ideas.

 DIY Metal Roof from Recycled Materials